anantvir/Langchain_and_Langgraph/README.md

 **Why non agentic does not work ?** -> If a user asks "Hello, how are you ?", our model will try to convert this into a SQL query which obviously will not work.
 To handle these scenarios, We need reasoning capabilities of LLMs to decide what steps/actions to take next

 **Why agentic ?** : To solve above problem, we ask the LLM to reason what we need to do next.
-Is the user having a normal conversation which does not require text-to-SQL ?
-Keep having normal conversation.
+If user is having a normal conversation which does not require text-to-SQL, keep having normal conversation.
-If during reasoning, LLM finds that it needs to query a database to answer user query, then it returns the tool_calls in its response and we can execute that tool to query the db.
-So this agentic approach is more suitable for real world use cases.
+If during reasoning, LLM finds that it needs to query a database to answer user query, then it returns the tools we should execute in "tool_calls" argument in API response and we can execute that tool to query the db.
+So this agentic approach is more suitable for real world use-cases.

 ![](./screenshots/text_to_sql.png)